mahof018/stereo-visual-odometry/README.md

 ## Used Algorithms

 ## Used Matlab Toolbox
-Download the matlab [RVC](https://petercorke.com/toolboxes/robotics-toolbox/) toolboxes "Robotics Toolbox for Matlab" and "Machine Vision Toolbox for Matlab" from Peter Corke.
-(RVC 2017)
+Download and install the matlab [RVC](https://petercorke.com/toolboxes/robotics-toolbox/) toolboxes (RVC 2017) "Robotics Toolbox for Matlab" and "Machine Vision Toolbox for Matlab" from Peter Corke.

+>[!NOTE]
+>In Matlab: Move the Toolbox with Set Path to the top

 ## Scripts and Functions